top of page

 Depending on embarkation time, there could be time to visit a Little Auk colony, or spend some time seeking out breeding plumage Purple Sandpipers or stunning breeding Red Phalaropes down at the local ponds.
 Or you may wish to see the impressive Longyearbyen Museum before boarding the very well appointed ship, with the highest ice-breaking capacity in Svalbard.

-Day 3: The massive Monaco Glacier
+Day 6: Monaco Glacier

-Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
-The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
-If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen can be implemented.
+Depending on the weather and sea ice, we could sail into Liefdefjorden, land at Texas Bar and cruise within sight of the 5-kilometer-long (3.1 miles) face of Monaco Glacier.
+The waters in front of this precipitous glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
+If ice conditions prevent us from sailing here early in the season, we may sail along the west coast of Spitsbergen.

-Day 8: Return to Longyearbyen
+Day 11: Return to Longyearbyen

 Trip Considerations